bdambrosio/AllTheWorldAPlay/README.md

 ### Newest: 5/19/24 -
 - works with tabbyAPI! (or ollama, I guess), port 5000.
 No idea why it didn't work before.
 It's all magic. tried with  model_name: Hermes-2-Theta-Llama-3-8B, YMMV.
 - try rollover of character image.
 Will now display character memory. takes a few (4-5?) steps before memory forms, so be patient.
+- Async UI - Now you can scroll, pause, etc at any time.
+Hopefully nothing broke.
+Pause in mid-step will still run step to end.

 5/19/24: minor UI bug fixes.
 Fully async UI coming soon.
 5/19/2024: lightly tested fix for 'Do' bug.
 Characters can act in the world again!